hpfem/hermes-tutorial/doc/src/hermes2d/P01-linear/03-poisson.rst

     + \int_{\Omega_{cu}} \lambda_{cu} \nabla u \cdot \nabla v \, \mbox{d}x \mbox{d}y,

 where $u$ stands for a basis function and $v$ for a test function.
-The reader does not have to worry about the word "Jacobian" since for linear problems this is the same as "stiffness matrix".
+The reader does not have to worry about the word "Jacobian" here since for linear problems it is the same as "stiffness matrix".
 Simply forget from the left-hand side of the weak formulation :eq:`poissonweak01b` all expressions that do not contain $u$.
 A detailed explanation of the Newton's method for nonlinear problems will be provided at the beginning of the tutorial part P02.